IanHopkinson/ihutilities/README.md

 * read_db should take templated queries (using the appropriate placeholder and data supplied separately)
 * read_db should only allow select statements
 * Extend testing to io_utils
-* Get ETL_framework to accept a function as a data source
 * Add in some ngram functionality
 * Currently using scripts for survey_csv, could use console scripts: http://python-packaging.readthedocs.org/en/latest/command-line-scripts.html